googleapis/google-cloud-java/README.md

   - It is possible to use these libraries in many cases, although it is unsupported.
     You can find examples, such as [this one](https://github.com/GoogleCloudPlatform/android-docs-samples/tree/master/speech/SpeechRecognitionClient), in this [example repository](https://github.com/GoogleCloudPlatform/android-docs-samples) but consider the risks carefully before using these libraries in an application.
-- Alpine Linux (due to netty-tcnative requiring glibc, which is not present on Alpine)
 - Raspberry Pi (since it runs on the ARM architecture)
 - Google App Engine Standard Java 7